Falling Short: The Coming Retirement Crisis and What to Do About It by Charles D. Ellis, Alicia H. Munnell, and Andrew D. Eschtruth

 The Computer Revolution: An Economic Perspective by Daniel E. Sichel

 Education for What?
-The New Office Economy by Anthony P. Carnevale, by Stephen J. Rose
+The New Office Economy by Anthony P. Carnevale and Stephen J. Rose

 Money: Who Has How Much and Why by Andrew Hacker